[Introduction] Building the Linux kernel

 Compliance complete!

-Now, let's finally install the kernel.
+Now, let's proceed with installing the kernel.

 # Install module files [root@localhost linux]# make modules_install # Check the current kernel version first [root@localhost linux]# uname -r 3.10.0-1160.71.1.el7.x86_64 # Install kernel and initialization disk image [root@localhost linux]# make install